- I hope to promote workshops to highlight the detrimental effect of drugs on youths

 Join the council and make a difference to your borough.
 We want to give young people aged 11 to 19 in Redbridge a say on the issues that matter to them and a chance to have their voice heard.
 As a member of the Youth Council, you will get involved in a number of our campaigns.
 Some recent campaigns include raising awareness of mental health in schools, writing guidelines for schools about sexual harassment and looking at raising awareness about gang and knife culture.
 You do not have to be elected to be a member of the Youth Council, just come along.

-12,357 young people voted in the Redbridge Youth Election, from 28 schools and organisations, which is an amazing performance and is 38% of the young people in Redbridge aged 11-18 year old.
-The school with the highest turnout for was Loxford School with 1,255 ballots and the school with the highest percentage turnout was Ilford County High School with 98% of the pupils voting.
+12,357 young people, from 28 schools and organisations, voted in our last Redbridge Youth Elections which took place in 2022.
+That was an amazing performance and is 38% of the young people in Redbridge aged 11-18 year old.
+The school with the highest turnout was Loxford School with 1,255 ballots and the school with the highest percentage turnout was Ilford County High School with 98% of the pupils voting.

 Aarav Prabhakar